sweattep/ancient_quotes/README.md

 >I hate two-faced people, but I love your teachings.

 >Behold, if you do right, I accept it, and if you will not do right, sin lies in wait before the door; you are going to be converted to it and it will have authority over you.

+>You will not be able to stand before your enemies until you remove what is contaminating you.

+>I call heaven and earth as witnesses against you today that I have set before you life and death, blessing and cursing.
+Therefore choose life, so that you and your descendants may live